ben-polanco/portfolio-site/user_stories.md

 - [x] Create city experience icon v1
 - [ ] Create power experience icon v1
 - [x] Clean up errant design artifacts in the svg files
+- [ ] Clean up the top of the map so it's outer space or a snowglobe
 - [ ] Clean up the edges of the map so it ends in cliffs
 - [x] Fade title based on scroll position so that map becomes prominent
 - [ ] Determine proper format of content cards
 - [ ] Create content cards
-- [ ] Create content for about me section
+- [x] Create content for about me section
 - [ ] Decide on hover v. click UX for building titles and content cards

 Interactivity (~3 days)